flutter/flutter-intellij/docs/README.md

-Welcome to the `flutter-intellij` wiki!
+Welcome to the `flutter-intellij` docs!

 This wiki is intended largely for development and process documentation.